Application Procedures for CHID Study Abroad

 Step 4: Commit.

 Once you have been accepted, you will receive an email prompting you to log in to the UW Study Abroad site, where you will be asked to either "commit" or "decline" the offer to participate.
 If you commit, a payment contract will be uploaded to your Study Abroad account.
 You must electronically sign and upload this contract to the UW Study Abroad Office within two weeks.
-No deposit is required, but the fees detailed in the contract are binding, so please be sure before you sign!
+No deposit is required, but the fees detailed in the contract are binding, so please be sure about your decision before you sign!

 Step 5: UW Study Abroad Orientation and pre-departure process.